The Bachelor's Erica Rose Is Married! Inside Her Lavish Wedding Ceremony

 Courtesy Erica Rose

-Other Bachelor Nation attendees included Holly Julian, Blake Durst, Sadie Murray, Jamie Otis Hehner, Kasey Kahl, Renee Simlak and Melissa Schreiber.
+Other Bachelor Nation attendees included Sadie Murray, Renee Simlak and Melissa Schreiber.

 And speaking of the star of the evening, our insider shared that Erica wore a wedding gown, veil and tiara by Ventura Bridal and she has a second dress for the reception, which was custom designed by her close friend, Alex Martinez.